Pranavsanthoshnair/ForgeGrid/TECHNICAL_SETUP.md

 ```

 What the build does
-- Compiles sources under `src/main/java` to `bin/`.
+- Compiles sources under `src/main/java` to `bin/` with `--release 17`.
-- Copies resources to the classpath.
+- Copies resources to `bin/` so classpath can resolve icons/config.
-- Ensures the required `lib/*.jar` (MySQL JDBC connector) are available.
+- Uses `lib/mysql-connector-j-8.0.33.jar` for JDBC driver.

 ### Run
 Windows: